aeternity/aesophia/docs/sophia_stdlib.md

 Creates and deploys a new instance of a contract `'c`.
 All of the unnamed arguments will be passed to the `init` function.
 The charged gas is affine to the size of the compiled child contract's bytecode.
-The `source_hash` onchain entry of the newly created contract will be a SHA256 hash over concatenation of
+The `source_hash` on-chain entry of the newly created contract will be the SHA256 hash over concatenation of

 - whole contract source code
 - single null byte